Bachelor of Social Services

 Work placements consist of four periods during studies.
 Placements are offered in various working environments.

 Faculty members of the degree programme are pedagogically qualified teachers who have experience teaching in English.
 The English tuition degree programme at Metropolia is one of the most experienced in Finland.
 The degree programme annually invites guest lecturers to enrich the programme.
+Teaching is mainly Campus-based.
 Teaching methods include for example, lectures, discussions, group work, learning assignments, projects, workshops, e-learning and independent studies.

 You will be part of a multicultural student group.
 Although the majority of students are Finnish, there are some 15 other nationalities represented in the entire degree programme student group.